minihazel/AE-ModManager/README.md

 Developed by hazelify as part of the JET / AE project.
 Designed to help fellow singleplayer games manage their mods easily without having to press a single key.

 # Info
-AEM is an AE exclusive app that allows the user to micro-manage, remove and install mods to their singleplayer easily.
+AEM is an AE exclusive app that allows the user to micro-manage, remove and install mods to their singleplayer server easily.

 **This app is a WIP, and things may break.**